 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed concepts regarding children who become addicted to the internet.
+In the last section, we discussed concepts regarding children who become addicted to the internet.
 These concepts included: susceptible clients; warning signs; and acceptance.

-On this track, we will examine factors related to partners of clients with an internet addiction.
+In this section, we will examine factors related to partners of clients with an internet addiction.